 They have high levels of anxiety

 If your child experiences high levels of anxiety, you're likely to notice.
-They may be nervous about things such as getting sick, dying, not having any friends or any other number of things.
+They may be nervous about things such as getting sick, dying, not having any friends, or any other number of things.
 They may also experience symptoms of anxiousness such as digestive issues, insomnia, nervous movement, and more.

-They have shut down and don't seem like themselves
+They have shut down and don't seem like themselves.

-You hear anything that concerns you from other sources
+You hear anything that concerns you from other sources.

-You pick up on physical symptoms
+You pick up on physical symptoms.

-School is a struggle
+School is a struggle.

 How To Find A Child Counselor Near Me

 If you're interested in finding a child counselor for your child to work within your area, there are several things that you will want to consider.
-Listed below are some of these considerations along with how to find a child counselor.
+Listed below are some of these considerations, along with how to find a child counselor.

 There are many different places where you can get referrals for a good child counselor.
-If your child is in school, you can start by talking with school administration.
-They may have a counselor on staff that your child can meet with and if not, they should have a list of names that they can refer you to.
+If your child is in school, you can start by talking with the school administration.
+They may have a counselor on staff that your child can meet with, and if not, they should have a list of names that they can refer you to.